1999 NAPA 500: Summary

 Chevrolet and Ford vehicles were the dominant vehicles in the lineup.
-All of the drivers on the grid were born in the United States of America; a far cry from the racing done in the late-2000s and early-2010s where now-retired Colombian driver Juan Pablo Montoya and now-retired Australian driver Marcos Ambrose routinely raced in the NASCAR schedule.
 Ten drivers failed to finish the race, including Joe Nemechek.
 This was the final race for Rudd Performance Motorsports and the #10 Tide ride.
 It was also the final race for Ken Schrader in the #33 car before moving to MB2 Motorsports in 2000.
 This was also the final race for Jerry Nadeau competing in the #36 car before making the move to Hendrick Motorsports in 2000.
 This was the last race without Matt Kenseth until the 2015 AAA Texas 500.

 Notable crew chiefs who actively participated in the race included Robin Pemberton, Larry McReynolds, Travis Carter, Todd Parrott, and Junie Donlavey.

 The total prize amount offered to the drivers was $2,232,402 ($ when adjusted for inflation); the winner received $174,300 ($ when adjusted for inflation) while the last-place finisher received a meager $33,507 ($ when adjusted for inflation).

-The 1999 NAPA 500 was the last NASCAR race of the 1990s decade.